YeeTone/A3-CS109-2023Spring/docs/Readme.md

 **Explanation**

-The third tetromino fall on the second tetromino.
+The third tetromino falls on the second tetromino.
 And none of the lines is filled completely.

 #### Sample 2